Comedian (artwork): Purchases

-In August 2020 the artist Damien Hirst complained to the media that he was unable to purchase the piece and had offered to trade any of his own works for it with Cattelan; Cattelan replied that the piece had sold out.
+In August 2020, artist Damien Hirst complained to the media that he was unable to purchase the piece and had offered to trade any of his own works for it with Cattelan; Cattelan replied that the piece had sold out.
 The following month Comedian was donated to the Guggenheim Museum, with instructions and diagrams for its installation and display.

-Following a highly publicised tour and bidding, Comedian sold at Sotheby's during "The Now and Contemporary Evening Auction" on 20 November 2024 for US$5,200,000 ($6,240,000 after fees), well above its $1,000,000-$1,500,000 estimate.
+Following a highly publicised tour and bidding, Comedian sold at Sotheby's during "The Now and Contemporary Evening Auction" on 20 November 2024 for ($6,240,000 after fees), well above its $1,000,000–$1,500,000 estimate.
 The purchaser was the cryptocurrency entrepreneur Justin Sun.
-On 29 November Sun ate the banana at a press conference at the Peninsula Hotel, Hong Kong.
+On 29 November, Sun ate the banana at a press conference at the Peninsula Hotel, Hong Kong.
 He retains the right to recreate the artwork at any time, but not multiple co-existing copies.

 Shah Alam, a fruit vendor from New York City, United States, sold the banana used in the work for 25 cents.
 Alam expressed surprise and disbelief when informed of the sale, stating, "I am a poor man.
 I have never had this kind of money.
 I have never seen this kind of money".

-As of January 2025 the remaining piece not at the Guggenheim was on display aboard the residential cruise ship MS The World, which declined to name the owner when asked by a journalist.
+As of January 2025, the remaining piece not at the Guggenheim was on display aboard the residential cruise ship MS The World, which declined to name the owner when asked by a journalist.

-Interventions
+Consumption of bananas on display

-After its sale, while still on exhibit at Art Basel, the Georgian performance artist David Datuna ate the piece in an intervention he called Hungry Artist.
+After its sale, while still on exhibit at Art Basel, the Georgian performance artist David Datuna ate the piece in an art intervention he called Hungry Artist.
 The banana was replaced later that day.
 No legal action was taken against him, although he was asked to leave.
 Datuna stated, "What we perceive as materialism is nothing but social conditioning.
 Any meaningful interaction with an object could turn it to art.
-I am a hungry artist, and I am hungry for new interactions."
+I am a hungry artist, and I am hungry for new interactions".

-In April 2023 the piece located in the Leeum Museum of Art was eaten by a student, Noh Hyun-soo, who then taped the peel back onto the wall.
+In April 2023, the piece located in the Leeum Museum of Art was eaten by a student, Noh Hyun-soo, who then taped the peel back onto the wall.
 When asked why he ate it he said he had skipped breakfast and was hungry.
 In July 2025, a visitor to the Pompidou-Metz ate the banana on display.